Updated January 27, 2017

 In addition, if a center employs more than five people, certain written policies must be in place and discussed with each employee that is hired.
 Each employee will have a personnel file with required items that will be monitored by the licensor.

 During a monitoring visit, the licensor will review if the program is in compliance with the licensing rules, also known as WACs or Washington Administrative Codes.
 The WACs can be found in a document called the Child Care Center Licensing Guidebook as well as online.
-The Child Care Licencing Guidebook is used as primary texts this course and assist everyone who works in early learning programs to implement the requirements of licensing.
+The Child Care Licensing Guidebook is used as primary text this course and assist everyone who works in early learning programs to implement the requirements of licensing.
 The Center Guidebook is a useful resource, helpful in answering questions and guiding day-to-day practice.
 Sometimes addendums and additions are made to the WACs.
 Updates will be posted on the Department of Early Learning’s website.

 However, school-age programs do have their own set of WACs which are referred to as "Licensed School Age Child Care Standards".